melashu/sleepover/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder for frontend:

 ```
   git clone https://github.com/melashu/Hotel-room-reservation-front.git